R2turnTrue/R2turnTrue/README.md

 ## Hi 👋, I'm R2turnTrue

-- 👋 I'm a aspirant to a game / application developer from Incheon, South Korea
+- 👋 I'm a aspirant to a software developer from Incheon, South Korea

 - 📝 Currently studying in middle school